The Inside Story of Metric Shocks and The Modular Frame Platform

 On the flipside, reducing the stroke of a shock will make the frame kinematics slightly less progressive.
 This is because the stroke reduction happens at the very end of the travel, removing a lot of the end-stroke progression.
 Aggressive riders on shorter travel bikes may want to add more volume spacers to add bottom-out support back to the shock since it was removed from the linkage.
 Less aggressive riders may notice a ride that is a little more plush through the mid-stroke.

 It’s safe to say that most of these stroke adjustments are not user-adjustable, but a small quiver of metric shocks paired with our Modular Frame Platform can open the doors to a playful variety of bike hacks.
-Below are a few options for tuning your ride with a slightly different shock:

 - 210 x 50 shock on a Shred Dogg resulting in 120 mm travel with sweet and zesty kinematics.